 crater where there is a steam jet.
 If you take along your potatoes and a lump

-of meat in a mess bag, you can cook your lunch by hanging it down the steam jet,
+of meat in a mesh bag, you can cook your lunch by hanging it down inside the steam

-or so I am told.
-Bob Capen and I then crossed the bottom of the crater from right
+jet, or so I am told.
+Bob Capen and I then crossed the bottom of the crater from

-to left right across the center of the photo.
-The plants in the bottom of the
+right to left right across the center of the photo.
+The plants in the bottom of

-crater were a pale dull green, and every plant, though technically alive, broke
+the crater were a pale dull green, and every plant, though technically alive,

 reached the far left of the crater, the soles of the tennis shoes were paper thin.